 One of Flatpak’s main goals is to increase the security of desktop systems by isolating applications from one another.
 This is achieved using sandboxing and means that, by default, applications that are run with Flatpak have extremely limited access to the host environment.
 This includes:

-- No access to any host files except the runtime, the app and
+No access to any host files except the runtime, the app,

-Portals have already been mentioned in the Introduction to Flatpak.
+Portals have already been mentioned in Basic concepts.
 They are a framework for providing access to resources outside of the sandbox, including:

 In many cases, portals use a system component to implicitly ask the user for permission before granting access to a particular resource.
 For example, in the case of opening a file, the user’s selection of a file using the file chooser dialog is interpreted as implicitly granting the application access to whatever file is chosen.